 Dr. Dinardo also writes psychology articles for The Drive magazine.
 Topics include mental health, wellness, stress, resilience, and positive psychology.

 She has also been interviewed by several publications and media outlets.
-Including: Psychology Today, CBC Television, CTV News, Flare Magazine, What She Said Radio, FM 105.9 The Region, Blast the Radio, Glow Magazine, 107.7 Pulse FM, and AM 800 CKLW.
+Including: Psychology Today, CBC Television, CTV News, Flare Magazine, The Drive Magazine, What She Said Radio, FM 105.9 The Region, Blast the Radio, Glow Magazine, 107.7 Pulse FM, and AM 800 CKLW.

 Dr. Dinardo is the recipient of the Robert J. Menges New Researcher Award from the AERA Special Interest Group on Faculty Teaching, Evaluation, and Development for her doctoral research: An experimental analysis of the effects of teacher enthusiasm on student attention, motivation, and learning.